-- D. The parties agree that Chapter 62, Article 12, §62-12-17 (f) permits parolee participation at a Day Report Center (DRC) or other community corrections programs as an initial condition of parole demonstrated through the administration of an LS/CMI as moderate to high risk and need.
-Parolees may only enter a DRC with permission of the DRC Director. - E. It is the understanding that as DRC's accepts parolees into their program who are not also referred to services through the Treatment Supervision program, and provide services; those offenders will be entered into the Community Corrections Information System (CCIS) by DRC staff and identified as a parole referral type.
+- C. The parties agree that Chapter 62, Article 12, §62-12-17 (f) permits parolee participation at a Day Report Center (DRC) or other community corrections programs as an initial condition of parole demonstrated through the administration of an LSCMI as moderate to high risk and need.
+Parolees may only enter a DRC with permission of the DRC Director. - D. It is the understanding that as DRC's accept parolees into their program and provide services; those offenders will be entered into the Community Corrections Information System (CCIS) and identified as a parole referral type.
 Each month the DRC will submit an invoice to DJCS with a listing of the parolees served during that period of reporting.
-DJCS will verify in CCIS the offenders listed, sign and forward the invoice for countersignature to WV DOC who will then reimburse the respective DRC through the county commission who is the fiscal pass through for DRC's, for the services provided to the parolees identified on the invoice.
-It is the understanding that parolees who are receiving services through the Treatment Supervision program will not also appear on the invoice referenced above for billing per this agreement.
-At any time a parolee enters the Treatment Supervision program, billing per this agreement shall cease.
-A DRC may not bill the WV DOC under this agreement and also charge a parolee a program fee.
-The per diem rate for each parolee is established as \$19.90.This rate was calculated as follows: - First, the total DRC program expenditure for the last complete fiscal year was determined by the sum of the total operational budget of each program which included both grant and matching funds expended. - Second, the number of client days in the most recent fiscal year was calculated from the Community Corrections Information System (CCIS) admission and termination tables.
-This calculation is the sum of the number of days clients spent in the program between July 1 2013 and June 30, 2014. - 3.
-Because no low or very low risk clients are to be admitted to DRC programs per S.B 371, the percentage of the DRC population that is low and very low risk was calculated at 19% using FY 14 MHS Overall LS/CMI risk score data.
-This percentage of client days was subtracted from the total for a revised client day total. - 4.
-The total program expenditure was then divided by the number of client days delivered for a cost per client day. - F. Services are defined as the core elements and minimum standards of a community corrections program which include - 1.
-Intake and Risk and Needs Assessment. -- Community corrections programs shall utilize a research based intake and risk and need assessment tool.

-- Based upon, necessity and availability, community corrections programs shall provide the following services. - 2.1.1.
-Case management - 2.1.2.
-Individual and group treatment - 2.1.3.
-Alcohol and drug treatment through a state certified provider(s) - 2.1.4.
-Domestic violence counseling through a licensed provider(s) - 2.1.5.
-Sex offender treatment through an educated, experienced and reputable provider(s) - 2.1.6.
-Anger management counseling - 2.1.7.
-Financial management counseling - 2.1.8.
-Education and/or vocational training assistance - 2.1.9.
-Community service and restitution - 2.10 Victim and offender mediation that meets national standards. - 2.11 Cognitive restructuring - 2.12 Mental health services that utilizes a community mental health center or a trained mental health services provider - 2.12 Drug and alcohol screening - 2.13 Monitoring of court or parole board ordered medications - 2.14 Home-placement services - 3 Community corrections programs may link with a local workforce investment board or similar entity that provides one or more of the following types of services: - 3.12 Job and vocational training. - 3.13 Job placement - 3.14 General Educational Development testing. - 3.15 Treatment services - G. The parties, as their role dictates and/or manifests, agree to comply with relevant Federal/State Law, Regulations, Policies and Guidelines as they relate to this effort. - H. It is agreed that parolees who are referred o participate in the DRC will have already been assessed and identified as moderate to high risk and need by Parole.
+DJCS will verify in CCIS the offenders listed, sign and forward the invoice for countersignature to WV DOC who will then reimburse the respective DRC for the services provided to the parolees identified on the invoice.
+The per diem rate for each parolee is established as \$19.90. - E. The parties agree that following the transfer of funds, WV DOC is solely responsible for any and all fiscal audit and/or accountability requirements on those funds and ensuring that all fiscal matters are conducted in a manner that adheres to General Accounting Office (GAO) Standards and all applicable standards established by the State of West Virginia. - F. The parties, as their role dictates and/or manifests, agree to comply with relevant Federal/State Law, Regulations, Policies and Guidelines as they relate to this effort. - G. It is agreed that the purpose of this initiative is to reduce recidivism and parolee revocation by increasing community-based treatment and support for the identified program population. - H. It is agreed that parolees who are conditioned to participate in the DRC will have already been assessed and identified as moderate to high risk and need by Parole.
 The case plan developed as a result of this initial assessment will be collaboration between parole and DRC staff. - I. It is agreed that WV DOC will train the parole board and parole services to ensure that appropriate parolees are participating in DRCs or other community corrections programs and will develop policies at DOC to ensure that appropriate parolees are participating in DRCs or other community corrections programs.